-Resilience fatigue comes from being depleted mentally, physically and emotionally and it is REAL, particularly now.
-You, your Neurodiverse kids, your extended family and our global community have been stressed and stretched by the pandemic beyond our capacities for months.
+Resilience fatigue comes from being depleted mentally, physically and emotionally.
+It is REAL and particularly now.
+You, your neurodiverse kids, your extended family and our global community have been stressed and stretched by the pandemic beyond our capacities for months.
 COVID restrictions, indoor living and social isolation have worn us all down.
 It’s hard to envision bouncing back to something that we can’t see.
 Where is the light at the end of this tunnel anyway?

 As parents, your tank is likely on ‘empty’ too.
 Sadly, it seems like many parents I talk to feel ashamed of their depletion.
 You go on social media and see how other mothers or fathers manage to be productive, create and maintain activities for their kids, stay fit and prepare gorgeous meals.
 But, you can’t compare your insides to other people’s outsides.
 Whatever people are posting is what they want you to believe.
 Underneath their smiles lie similar struggles to your own.

 The antidote to resilience fatigue is compassion–for yourself and for your kids.
 When people feel resilience fatigue, they’re not only exhausted but they are judging themselves for what they aren’t doing.
-This is especially true for kids with ADHD, LD or ASD who find virtual school difficult and aren’t doing well.
+This is especially true for neurodivergent kids with ADHD, LD or ASD who find virtual school difficult and aren’t doing well.
 Their current challenges reinforce whatever negative self-talk they already engage in.
 So, we’ve got to pivot to paying more attention to what is going well enough, adjusting expectations to meet the reality of pandemic life and reducing negative expectations for failure.
 Follow these steps to regroup and rekindle the spark of strength that you all possess:

 Stop judging yourself and your kids for being the way you are.
 Resist comparisons with other families and students.
 When you accept how you and your kids are actually doing–the good, the bad and the ugly, you move from the draining, self-defeating statements of ‘I should’ and live with the soothing balm of refueling statements of ‘I can.’
 Coping with resilience fatigue starts with acceptance.
 Ask your son or daughter with ADHD what is one ‘should’ they tell themselves?
 How can you work together to transform this statement into a ‘can’?

-Cut yourself some slack and revamp your expectations for your Neurodiverse kids and your family.
-At your weekly family meeting or during dinner, ask everyone to share one hope that they have for themselves in the coming week and explore what type of support they may need to bring it to fruition.
+Cut yourself some slack and revamp your expectations for your neurodiverse kids and your family.
+At your weekly family meeting or during dinner, ask everyone to share one hope for themselves in the coming week.
+Explore what type of support they may need to bring it to fruition.
 Then, next week, check in about this and identify another hope.
 By talking about hopes instead of expectations, there’s a greater chance of a small success.
 Hope can shift pessimism to positivity.

 Where happiness is fleeting, contentment reflects ongoing satisfaction.
 We can’t snap our fingers and erase the COVID world, but we can create a few rituals that make us smile.
-Have breakfast for dinner once a week; make popcorn and have a mandatory family movie night; visit a local place you’ve never been or one that you really love; host a short zoom dance party in your living room and let each family member pick a song.
+Have breakfast for dinner once a week.
+Make popcorn and have a mandatory family movie night.
+Visit a local place you’ve never been or one that you really love.
+Host a short zoom dance party in your living room and let each family member pick a song.
 Ask your friends for ideas of things they’ve been doing to break up the monotony.